assertj/assertj/README.md

 Moreover, to ease your work, we provide assertions generator that can take a bunch of custom types and create for you specific assertions, we provide :
 * a **[CLI assertions generator](https://github.com/joel-costigliola/assertj-assertions-generator)** (available end of March)
 * A **[Maven plugin assertions generator](https://github.com/joel-costigliola/assertj-assertions-generator-maven-plugin)**  (available end of March)
-* An Eclipe plugin assertions generator   (available end of March/ start of April)
+* An Eclipe plugin assertions generator (available soon)

-TODO : add link to wiki doc
+## <a name="junit-to-assertj-assertions"/>Replacing JUnit assertions by AssertJ Assertions

+To help you replace JUnit assertions by AssertJ ones, follow the steps described [**here**](https://github.com/joel-costigliola/assertj-core/wiki/Converting-JUnit-assertions-to-AssertJ-Assertions), they are based on regex search and replace.

 ## <a name="fest-assertj"/>FEST and AssertJ